|

 science.
 Collectors are the ones that perpetuate the confusion by

-Botanists did not start a new trend nor change the name of anything!
+using multiple names since botanists did not change the name of anything!

 are books written for plant collectors that have attempted to